 - Domestic Implementation of International Law

-- Rethinking Participation in Global Governance: Challenges and Reforms in Global Health and Global Finance (co-editor) (forthcoming with Oxford University Press)
+- Rethinking Participation in Global Governance: Challenges and Reforms in Global Health and Global Finance (with Joost Pauwelyn, Tim Buthe and Martino Maggetti) (Oxford University Press, 2021, forthcoming)

-- ‘Between Participation and Capture: The World Health Organization (WHO) Framework of Engagement with Non-State Actors’ (forthcoming, European Journal of International Law)
+- ‘Between Participation and Capture: The World Health Organization (WHO) Framework of Engagement with Non-State Actors’ 32(1) European Journal of International Law (2021)

 - The World Health Organization (WHO) and COVID-19: How Much Legal Authority Does the WHO really Have to Manage the Pandemic? in CIL Blog (2020)

 - ‘Accordion Governance‘ 13(3) Vienna Journal of International Constitutional Law (2019)